 ARIZONA CONFEDERATION OF MOTORCYCLE CLUBS

-The ACMC doesn’t sanction or approve Clubs or Entities, or give advice on how to start / join a Motorcycle Club.
+The ACMC doesn’t sanction or approve Clubs or Entities, or dictate on how to start / join a Motorcycle Club.
 That is done through the Motorcycle Club community.
 Find Clubs in your local area and attend their events, say hi, get to know them.
 Once you befriend them they can (their discretion) help you with any questions you may have.
 Their most popular concern will generally be “why you don’t join an existing Club”, such as themselves.
 There are a large number of Motorcycle Clubs in Arizona, many definitely worth looking into.
-Needless to say, we prefer the Clubs / Entities that are affiliated with our Arizona Confederation of Motorcycle Clubs.
+Needless to say, we favor the Clubs / Entities that are affiliated with our Arizona Confederation of Motorcycle Clubs.

 Following these guidelines, if you were to obtain the friendship and possible support of an ACMC Member Club, successfully giving them the impression that you might be a good member of the ACMC, they would contact an ACMC Board Member and ask for an introduction of your entity at the ACMC general meeting.
 You will be the considered the guest of this Member Club at the meeting.
 If you are accepted into becoming an Associate Entity of the ACMC, you may be required to wear “Soft Colors” for an undesignated period of time.
 You would be responsible for reasonable attendance of ACMC Member hosted events for a period of 3 years, at the end of which your Club could become a Member of the ACMC.